-Most indie ASO is built on one person’s gut feel about what users type.
-That works until the next competitor walks in with a tool, looks at your title, and copies the same vibes-based keywords.
-AI cannot replace a real ASO tool, but it can do the structured first pass: cluster terms by intent, flag the obviously hard ones, and propose three title/subtitle options that each carry the keyword weight.
+Most indie ASO is one person’s gut feel about what users type.
+That works until a competitor opens AppTweak, looks at your title, and copies the same vibes-based keywords back at you.
+AI will not replace a paid ASO tool, but it does the structured first pass well: cluster terms by search intent, flag the obviously hard head terms, and draft three title/subtitle options that each carry keyword weight inside Apple’s hard character limits.

 When this is the right job for AI

-- You have a description and one specific locale (en-US, ja-JP, zh-CN — pick one per pass).
+- You have your live store description and one specific locale (en-US, ja-JP, zh-CN — one per pass).

 - You have a real list of 5-10 competitors by App Store name.

-- You can describe your two clearest user personas in a sentence each.
+- You can describe your two clearest user personas in one sentence each.

-- You are willing to validate difficulty estimates against Sensor Tower / AppTweak afterward — AI guesses based on linguistic priors, not real data.
+- You will validate difficulty against Sensor Tower or AppTweak afterward.
+AI estimates from language priors, not download data.

-- You want the title/subtitle to read like English, not Scrabble.
+- You want the title and subtitle to read like English, not like a keyword field.

 What to feed the AI